Britannia Education Trust

 Consequences run across the day including: lesson time, break/lunchtimes and for after school clubs.

 These consequences are for behaviour not for unfinished work, teachers should ensure that a child has been provided with every opportunity to complete work.
 If it is felt that a child has chosen not to work, despite being able to do so, then the teacher is responsible for keeping the child in and discussing the problem with them.
 Further action may be taken if a child continues to break the blue rule at this stage.

 Staff will ensure that they have done all they can to encourage positive behaviour and have followed the steps.
 It is essential that if parents have to be called they are aware of the steps the child has been through.
-Red and Blue sheets are now logged on SIMS so that they can be analysed at a later stage.
+Red and Blue sheets are logged on SIMS (an internal school database) so that they can be analysed at a later stage.

 The consequence steps are as follows:

 Step 1 Name on the board

 Step 3 Time out in another class – 10 minutes red sheet